 For the ultimate in high temperature protection, durability and all-round performance, synthetic oil is the way to go.
-Unfortunately, most synthetic motor oil costs about two to three times as much as conventional petroleum-based oils.
+Synthetic motor oils usually cost about two to three times as much as conventional petroleum-based oils.
 They cost more because synthetic oil requires more processing and refining.
 Some synthetic POA oils are made from other chemical stocks rather than refined from petroleum.
 This improves the oil's performance in virtually every aspect.

 Synthetic oil has superior temperature resistance.
 Synthetic oil can safely handle higher operating temperatures without oxidizing (burning) or breaking down.
 The upper limit for most mineral based oils is about 250 to 300 degrees F. Synthetic oil can take up to 450 degrees F or higher.
 This makes synthetic oil well-suited for turbocharged applications as well as high rpm and high output engine applications.